The Value of a REALTOR® in Ohio When Buying a Home

 How to customize formatting for each rich text

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-Did you know that, according to studies by Trulia, homeownership is 44% cheaper, on average, than renting?
-The investment in real estate is beneficial in multiple ways but the thought of buying, or selling, can be very intimidating.
+Did you know that certain studies say homeownership is 44% cheaper, on average, than renting?
+Whether you prefer old or new homes, the investment in real estate is beneficial in multiple ways, but the thought of buying, or selling, can be very intimidating.
 This article is part one in a series of two that will explain how partnering with a REALTOR® really makes the home buying or, in part two, home selling process much easier.
 So let’s first tackle how you go about purchasing your dream home-- and how your REALTOR® can help every step of the way.

-Buying a home is a huge investment-- and can be overwhelming regardless of experience.
-Once you’ve decided to explore purchasing a property, your first move is to find a REALTOR - a member of the National Association of Realtors - as they are highly trained and have the knowledge and expertise to help guide you through this intricate process.
+Buying a home in Ohio is a huge investment-- and can be overwhelming regardless of experience.
+Once you’ve decided to explore purchasing a property, your first move is to find a local REALTOR® in greater Ohio - a member of the National Association of REALTORS® - as they are highly trained and have the knowledge and expertise to help guide you through this intricate process.

 Buying a home is one of the biggest financial decisions anyone will make in their life.
 You shouldn't try to navigate this process on your own.
 This agent will have an initial meeting with you to discuss your wants, needs and time frames and to review the steps in the buying process.

 They should go over the paperwork involved and answer any questions you might have.
 You will walk away from the meeting with a much clearer picture and a good start on what should be a very valuable relationship with your agent.